diyscif/diyscif/scif-thesis.md

 speakers are placed directly on the exterior inducing vibrations directly into the surface.
-In raised floors and ceilings, as well as all wall cavities, conventional dynamic cone speakers are placed in the hollow space to transmit sound through the air and induce audio interferences into adjoining parts.
+In raised floors and ceilings, as well as all wall cavities, conventional dynamic cone speakers are placed in the hollow space to transmit sound through the air and induce audio interference in the adjoining parts.
 The speaker placement must be optimized for each room geometry and wall type.
 [@speechmasking]